About usFrequent speakers, performers, and production team

-Top (l-r) David Bernstein, Mary Fagan, Glenn Mariano, Allan Michael, Eve Lustig.
+Top (l-r) Gilbert Escalante, David Bernstein, Rachel Bernstein, Mary Fagan, Glenn Mariano, Allan Michael.

-Center (l-r) Monique Michael, Mugga, Arnold Perey, Zvia Ratz, Zishun Ning.
+Center (l-r) Monique Michael, Mugga, John Kim, Arnold Perey, Zvia Ratz, Zishun Ning.

-Bottom (l-r) Onilaja Waters, Jaime Torres, Steve Weiner, Miriam Weiss, Jeffrey Williams.
+Bottom (l-r) Onilaja Waters, Jaime Torres, Eve Lustig, Steve Weiner, Miriam Weiss, Jeffrey Williams.

 Alliance of Ethics & Art (AEA) is a 501(c)(3) not-for-profit educational corporation.
 Our mission is to educate the public about racism and other societal injustices, and to offer solutions based on Aesthetic Realism, the philosophy founded by the great educator and critic Eli Siegel.

 AEA supports projects by artists in various media including drama, music, photography, video, dance, literature, and architectural models — that encourage greater understanding, respect, and justice between people of all races, backgrounds, and economic circumstances.